NandanNayak/HelloWorld/README.md

 ## Maven Build and Test

-To run a Maven Build and Unit Tests, run the below commands in the root folder.
+To run a Maven Build and trigger Unit Tests, run the below commands in the project's root folder.

 ```bash
 # Maven build